taisei-sae/taisei-sae/README.md

 - ⚡ Fun fact: ...
 -->
 ## Now
-- 🚗 A software engineer at Koito.
+- 🚗 An application software engineer at Koito.
-- ✨ Working on a development of a Object Detection & Tracking system using LiDAR.
+- ✨ Working on a development of a object detection & tracking app using LiDAR.

 ## Contact Me
 - You can find me on [LinkedIn](https://www.linkedin.com/in/taisei-saegusa/).